RACINGLINE AIR FILTER CHOICE: WHICH IS BEST FOR YOU?

-By contrast, cotton filters (or the factory paper filters) are called a ‘surface loading media’, meaning that all the dirt accumulates on the surface of the filter, slowly blocking the airpaths.
+By contrast, cotton filters (and also the factory paper filters) are called a ‘surface loading media’, meaning that all the dirt accumulates on the surface of the filter, slowly blocking the airpaths.

 Get your microscope out, and you’d see that the foam has a much larger cross-section and therefore many more places for the dirt to stick to through its depth.
 It also is much more open which is great for airflow.
 The large open cross-section has completely random passages through the ‘bubbles’ in the foam, so the air can't go straight through it.
 Of course, the dirt can't go straight through it either, which is how the dirt gets trapped deep inside the filter.